 Employer Incentives: Support efforts to provide incentives for employers to offer affordable health care benefits.

-Renee Amar serves as Director of the Health Care Council.
-In this capacity her responsibilities include health care insurance matters that impact employers' costs.
+Lauren Gleason serves as Health Care Council Director.
+In this capacity, her responsibilities include health care insurance matters that impact employer costs.

 Chair, Health Care Council